 A few years later, a 2014 meta-analysis combined the findings from all of the published literature comparing different dietary approaches and came to the same conclusion—that any diet that reduced calories, either by reducing fat or carbohydrate calories, was just as likely to work.

-In fact, people interested in weight loss should not even think about eating in terms of a diet.
+People interested in weight loss should not even think about eating in terms of a diet.
 Saying that you’re “going on a diet” implies that “a diet” is a temporary thing—something you go on, and will probably go off.

 Learn more about how to think like a skeptic when reading news in any medium